-Launching in January 2025, the program is inspired by Louis Armstrong’s experiences as a U.S. State Department “Jazz Ambassador.”
+Launched in January 2025, the program is inspired by Louis Armstrong’s experiences as a U.S. State Department “Jazz Ambassador” in the 1950s.
 Both at home during the U.S. Civil Rights Movement, and on tour in Africa during the Cold War, Armstrong and his music served a social good and invited participants from diverse cultures to connect and relate to one another’s shared humanity.

 What do the